zalyoung/gitlab-handbook/content/handbook/support/readiness/operations/docs/zendesk/service-level-agreements.md

-So as an example, if a ticket starting in the Billing team's queue, got a few back and forth replies, and then go moved to the L&R team, we would classify the ticket as using the FRT definition at that time.
+So as an example, if a ticket starting in the Billing team's queue, got a few back and forth replies, and then go moved to the L&R team, we would classify the ticket as using the FRT definition at that time (largely due to Support Readiness manually changing the _Ticket Stage_ value during the transition).

 ## How the SLA Policy is set by GitLab